 Reset Network Settings

-To perform the reset, open Settings and tap General -> Transfer or Reset iPhone -> Reset.
+Open Settings and tap General -> Transfer or Reset iPhone -> Reset.
 Then, tap Reset Network Settings.
-Your iPhone will ask for your passcode, Face ID, or Touch ID before performing the reset.
+Enter your iPhone passcode, then tap Reset Network Settings again.
+Your iPhone will shut down, reset, then turn on again once the reset is complete.

 DFU Restore Your iPhone